emmanagano/philippine-strategies/src/content/us-china-conflict-west-philippine-sea.md

 **Attack Characteristics:**

-• **Cyber Attacks:** Simultaneous attempts to disable US + allies’ military communications, satellites, and civil infrastructure like airports and highways that would hamper movements of military equipment and personnel.
+- **Cyber Attacks:** Simultaneous attempts to disable US + allies’ military communications, satellites, and civil infrastructure like airports and highways that would hamper movements of military equipment and personnel.

-• **Kinetic Targets:** Missile and airstrikes on US air bases on Guam, in Japan, South Korea and the Philippines.
+- **Kinetic Targets:** Missile and airstrikes on US air bases on Guam, in Japan, South Korea and the Philippines.

-• **Naval Engagements:** Use of air-launched, anti-ship, ballistic missiles (e.g., DF-21D) against US carrier groups.
+- **Naval Engagements:** Use of air-launched, anti-ship, ballistic missiles (e.g., DF-21D) against US carrier groups.

 ---

-**2. US and Allied Response**
+## 2. US and Allied Response

 **Immediate Objectives:**

-• Coordination with allies (e.g., Japan, South Korea, Australia).
+- Coordination with allies (e.g., Japan, South Korea, Australia).
-• Regain operational control and situational awareness.
+- Regain operational control and situational awareness.
-• Mobilize allied naval and air forces in the Pacific.
+- Mobilize allied naval and air forces in the Pacific.
-• Restrict Chinese operations by sleeper agents already on allied soil.
+- Restrict Chinese operations by sleeper agents already on allied soil.

 **Strategic Countermeasures:**

-• Launch retaliatory strikes on PLAN assets and command centers
+- Launch retaliatory strikes on PLAN assets and command centers
-• Enforce blockades or establish exclusion zones in the South China Sea
+- Enforce blockades or establish exclusion zones in the South China Sea
-• Activate cyber retaliation to disrupt Chinese C4ISR (Command, Control, Communications, Computers Intelligence, Surveillance, and Reconnaissance) networks
+- Activate cyber retaliation to disrupt Chinese C4ISR (Command, Control, Communications, Computers Intelligence, Surveillance, and Reconnaissance) networks
-• Worldwide closure of commercial ports and airports to Chinese vessels / aircraft
+- Worldwide closure of commercial ports and airports to Chinese vessels / aircraft
-• Potential interment of Chinese citizens born in China but living in allied countries
+- Potential interment of Chinese citizens born in China but living in allied countries

 ---

-**3. Escalation Pathways**
+## 3. Escalation Pathways

 **Regional Escalation:**

-• Taiwan becomes the central battlefield, involving intense air, sea, and possibly land combat.
+- Taiwan becomes the central battlefield, involving intense air, sea, and possibly land combat.
-• Clashes around disputed areas such as the Senkaku Islands or South China Sea reefs.
+- Clashes around disputed areas such as the Senkaku Islands or South China Sea reefs.
-• High probability of Japanese involvement under collective self-defense agreements.
+- High probability of Japanese involvement under collective self-defense agreements.

 **Global Escalation:**

-• The US invokes NATO Article 5 if attacks occur against European members by Russia in support of China.
+- The US invokes NATO Article 5 if attacks occur against European members by Russia in support of China.
-• Increased risk of conflict spreading to the Indian Ocean and cyberspace globally.
+- Increased risk of conflict spreading to the Indian Ocean and cyberspace globally.
-• Economic warfare: decoupling, sanctions, and supply chain disruptions.
+- Economic warfare: decoupling, sanctions, and supply chain disruptions.

 **Nuclear Concerns:**

-• Both sides possess second-strike capabilities.
+- Both sides possess second-strike capabilities.
-• Use of tactical nuclear weapons is considered highly unlikely but cannot be ruled out if one side faces imminent strategic defeat.
+- Use of tactical nuclear weapons is considered highly unlikely but cannot be ruled out if one side faces imminent strategic defeat.
-• China may threaten to use its new non-nuclear hydrogen “heat” bomb that the West regards as a WMD, inducing the West to warn of retaliation in kind.
+- China may threaten to use its new non-nuclear hydrogen “heat” bomb that the West regards as a WMD, inducing the West to warn of retaliation in kind.

 ---

-**4. Duration and Outcome Scenarios**
+## 4. Duration and Outcome Scenarios

 **Short Conflict (Weeks to Months):**

-• Decisive US technological and logistical superiority reasserts dominance.
+- Decisive US technological and logistical superiority reasserts dominance.
-• Chinese forces suffer setbacks in Taiwan and at sea.
+- Chinese forces suffer setbacks in Taiwan and at sea.
-• Likely ends in a negotiated ceasefire under global pressure on China.
+- Likely ends in a negotiated ceasefire under global pressure on China.

 **Protracted Conflict (Months to Years):**

-• Sustained attritional warfare in SEA theater unlikely to mirror that of Ukraine.
+- Sustained attritional warfare in SEA theater unlikely to mirror that of Ukraine.
-• Massive casualties, regional devastation, resulting in economic collapse of China.
+- Massive casualties, regional devastation, resulting in economic collapse of China.
-• Risks of political instability in China and Russia.
+- Risks of political instability in China and Russia.
-• Global recession.
+- Global recession.

 **Outcome Variables:**

-• Societal unrest in China due to economic collapse, potentially leading to regime change.
+- Societal unrest in China due to economic collapse, potentially leading to regime change.
-• Effectiveness of US-led alliances (e.g., QUAD, AUKUS) strengthened.
+- Effectiveness of US-led alliances (e.g., QUAD, AUKUS) strengthened.
-• Diplomatic backchannel systems (e.g., via Switzerland or UN) enhanced.
+- Diplomatic backchannel systems (e.g., via Switzerland or UN) enhanced.

 ---

-**5. Global Implications**
+## 5. Global Implications

 **Economic:**

-• Severe global market disruption.
+- Severe global market disruption.
-• Supply chain collapse, especially in semiconductors and rare earths.
+- Supply chain collapse, especially in semiconductors and rare earths.
-• Accelerated deglobalization.
+- Accelerated deglobalization.

 **Geopolitical:**

-• Realignment of global power centers.
+- Realignment of global power centers.
-• Neutral nations pressured to choose sides.
+- Neutral nations pressured to choose sides.
-• Expansion of regional defense pacts.
+- Expansion of regional defense pacts.

 **Humanitarian:**

-• Immense refugee flows from affected areas; mass exodus from southern China.
+- Immense refugee flows from affected areas; mass exodus from southern China.
-• Civilian infrastructure was destroyed, especially in Taiwan and coastal China.
+- Civilian infrastructure was destroyed, especially in Taiwan and coastal China.
-• Human rights violations and war crimes investigations are likely.
+- Human rights violations and war crimes investigations are likely.

 ---

-**6. Conclusion**
+## 6. Conclusion

 A China-initiated war with the United States and her allies within SEA would mark one of the most destructive, yet completely unnecessary events in modern history.